SerenityStuidos/.github/profile/README.md

 # Serenity Discord Bot

 Welcome to Serenity, a multifunctional Discord bot designed to enhance your server experience.
 This README provides an overview of Serenity, its features, and how to use it in your Discord server.
+Along with all our projects that we've undertaken!

 ## Features
 - **Moderation**: Keep your server safe and clean with moderation commands.